VictorZoo/LoD-Loc/README.md

 * NOTE 2: In order to protect privacy, the center point of the model in UAVD4L-LoD dataset is hidden.
 Please use the Sensor Priors downloaded from the web disk directly.

-* NOTE 3: The UAV query data of Swiss-EPFL has been set up by [CrossLoc](https://github.com/TOPO-EPFL/CrossLoc-Benchmark-Datasets) project, please refer to the project for more details or original data.
+* NOTE 3: The UAV query data of Swiss-EPFL has been set up by [CrossLoc](https://github.com/TOPO-EPFL/CrossLoc-Benchmark-Datasets) project, and please refer to the project for more details or original data.

 * NOTE 4: The Swiss-EPFL LoD model is processed, and the processing code can be found at `./script/trans_obj_coor.py`.
 For raw LoD data, please find [Swisstopo](https://www.swisstopo.admin.ch/en/landscape-model-swissbuildings3d-3-0-beta) website to download.